iancanderson/presentations/implementing-push-notifications-in-elm-native-ui.md

 ---

-# Now let's use it in the app!
+# Use it in the app!

 ```elm
 import NativeApi.PushNotificationIOS as PushNotificationIOS exposing (register)